 Update August 31, 2016 – UFC Fighter Augusto Montano received a finding of no-fault and received no sanction after he tested positive for trace amounts of clenbuterol as the result of an out-of-competition urine sample he provided on May 19, 2016

-Update September 26, 2016 – Today the UFC announced that “U.S. Anti-Doping Agency (USADA) has informed Ruslan Magomedov of a potential Anti-Doping Policy violation stemming from an out-of-competition sample collection made on September 7, 2016”
+Update September 26, 2016 – Today the UFC announced that “U.S. Anti-Doping Agency (USADA) has informed Ruslan Magomedov of a potential Anti-Doping Policy violation stemming from an out-of-competition sample collection made on September 7, 2016” Further update February 15, 2018 – Magomedov tested positive for ostarine.
+He accepted a 2 year sanction for this doping violation.

 Update October 25, 2016 – Today the IMMAF announced a 4 year ban against amateur Mixed Martial Artist Jamie Herrington for testing positive for amphetamines in an in-competion samle collected during the IMMAF world championships.